 Marshallese is the native language, but English is commonly spoken throughout the islands.
 Since 2001, the country policy has been that English will be the primary language...

-WorldTeach is currently accepting applications for college graduates to serve as volunteer English teachers in our year-long, fully funded programs on the Pacific Islands...
+WorldTeach is currently accepting applications for college graduates to serve as volunteer English teachers in our year-long, funded programs on the Pacific Islands of American...

 The central objective of our summer project is to provide and support educational initiatives in poor communities in the Southern Peninsula of Cape Town.
 During Phase 1,